 Welcome to Year 5!
 We have a busy but exciting year ahead of us as we enter into our final years of KS2 at Holy Trinity and S. Silas.
-We will focus on a variety of different topics throughout the year including Anglo-Saxons and Scots, Shakespeare and also celebrating Black History Month.
+We will focus on a variety of different topics throughout the year including Anglo-Saxons, early Islamic civilisations, Shakespeare and also celebrating Black History Month.
 We will be attending class trips and performances to enhance our learning and we will continue to work with Humanutopia to develop our role as Hero Buddies.

-Please look at our class blog for updates, including our autumn term assembly!
+Please look at our class blog for updates, including our autumn term Collective worship!

 Year 5 Team